Selling to prospects who are already interested in your product is straightforward.

-But the best salespeople are distinguished from the average ones when it comes to uninterested prospects.
-Starting a relationship with someone who's never heard of you or isn't actively looking to solve a relevant challenge is tough.
+They're what we call “hand-raisers” which means they’ve done preliminary research and decided your business has a solution.
+However, starting a relationship with someone who's never heard of you or isn't actively looking to solve a relevant challenge is tough.

-1. Sell the dream
+1. Sell the dream.

-Think about Nike’s catch phrase, “Just do it," or Burger King’s "Have it your way."
+Think about Nike’s catchphrase, "Just do it," or Burger King’s "Have it your way."
 These phrases don’t tell you what they sell.
 They tell you what you can do with the things they sell.

 Now, I have her attention.
 You’ll notice I didn’t even introduce myself or describe my services.
 Instead, I’ve managed to gain her attention and plant the first seed of curiosity.
 Only after she's interested, will I then take the time to introduce myself and my services.
 Now that she’s actually listening, of course.